 Overhead view of a bowl of shrimp ceviche

-What is Ceviche?
+What Is Ceviche?

 Ceviche is a dish popular throughout Latin America, especially on the coasts of Mexico and other countries in the Caribbean.
 It’s made with raw seafood, like shrimp, white fish, or octopus, that’s quickly marinated in lime juice.
 The acidity in the lime juice “cooks” the seafood and makes it perfectly safe to eat – not to mention absolutely delicious!

-Ceviche also includes other ingredients for added flavor, like onion, pepper (bell pepper and/or jalapeno), and even avocado or mango.
+Ceviche also includes other ingredients for added flavor, like onion, pepper (bell pepper and/or jalapeño), and even avocado or mango.

 It’s light and refreshing.
 And while it can be pricey on restaurant menus, it’s super easy to make at home – which means I can eat it more often, YAY!!